DorielRivalet/ezlion/README.md

-# ezlion
+# EZlion

-A data retrieval project for Monster Hunter Frontier Z
+A data retrieval and translation project for Monster Hunter Frontier Z